PothugantiChamili/Compound-Interest-Calculator/README.md

 # Compound-Interest-Calculator
 ## Description 📜

-The basic idea of this calculator is to provide the amount and Compound Interest by providing principal amount, rate of interest, time taken using HTML , CSS , Javascript.
+The basic idea of this calculator is to Specify the amount and Compound Interest by providing principal amount, rate of interest, time taken using HTML , CSS , Javascript.

 <hr>